Virginia Marine Debris Reduction Plan for 2021-2025

 If you require higher resolution versions, please contact Katie Register at 434-395-2602

 For decades, Virginians have worked to decrease litter and marine debris through prevention (behavioral changes, increased recycling, and promotion of the correct disposal of solid waste) as well as removal of litter through cleanup efforts.
 Local coordinators, government agencies, non-profit organizations, educational institutions, and associations working on these issues provide Virginia with a strong network.
-Now, Virginia has a plan to better coordinate these efforts.
+In 2014, Virginia developed a plan to better coordinate these efforts.
 The plan charts a course for Virginia to reduce the amount of trash and marine debris from land-based and water-based sources in Virginia through prevention, interception, innovation, and removal for ecological, social, and economic benefits.

-Overview of the Goals and Strategies
+Overview of the Goals and Strategies in the 2014 VMDRP

 The Goals of the Virginia Marine Debris Reduction Plan fall into five broad categories: